tallenintegsys/unicodePixel/CTF.md

 ```
 for i in {654..1}; do nc 178.128.24.75 "${i}69"; echo "${i}"; done
 ```
-won.
+this won.
 But let's face it I've made a lot of noise
 ```
 nmap -sS -p- 178.128.24.75
 ```
-Is supposedly less noisy, just sends SYN and calls it good if SYNACK? not really sure why less noisy ...and at the time of this writing I'm still waiting for a result
+Is supposedly less noisy, just sends SYN and calls it good if SYN-ACK???
+Is it really less noisy, I have my doubts.
+...and at the time of this writing I'm still waiting for a result
 ### actually logging in
 ```